Post-Secondary Transition Coach

 Awards and Alumni Manager

 Erin Talbot is the Awards and Alumni Manager at Detroit Regional Dollars for Scholars.
 Erin joined the organization in 2017 as the Academic Support Coordinator, working to successfully execute the robust and holistic program Dollars for Scholars uses to prepare students for life after high school.
 Erin moved into the Awards and Alumni Manager role in 2018 with the goal to strategically engage program alumni throughout their post-secondary experiences and beyond.
-She has also navigated and implemented the organizations first donor-enhanced scholarship, manages half a million dollars in program scholarships each year, and has restructured the awards policy to provide individualized attention to incentivize post-secondary completion.
-Erin holds a Bachelor’s Degree in Public and Nonprofit Administration from Grand Valley State University.
+She has also navigated and implemented the organizations first donor-enhanced scholarship, manages over half a million dollars in program scholarships each year, and has restructured the awards policy to provide individualized attention to incentivize post-secondary completion.
+Erin holds a Bachelor’s Degree in Public, Nonprofit and Health Administration from Grand Valley State University.